danidiaz/plan-applicative/README.md

 - The script fails at minute 45 because of a syntax error.
-- The script fails at minute 45 because it requests some resource that isn't present (a port number to listen on, perhaps an external command that isn't installed) and its presence wansn't checked at script start time.
+- The script fails at minute 45 because it requests some resource that isn't available (a port number to listen on, perhaps an external command that isn't installed) and its availability wasn't checked at script start time.
 - It is difficult to determine at minute 45 how far the computation has progressed, because there are no logs, or the logs are too detailed and each step generates similar-looking lines.